 Trout feed primarily on invertebrates that live in the river or lake, or drop on to the water from trees and plants on the banks.
 Some favourite trout food includes the freshwater shrimp (Gammarus), members of the mayfly family Ephemeroptera), caddis flies (Trichoptera) and stone flies (Plecoptera).

-Many aquatic invertebrates need clean water, and food in the form of vegetable matter (plants or decaying wood and leavers) or possibly other invertebrates and they are an important part of the river or lake food chain.
+Many aquatic invertebrates need clean water and food in the form of vegetable matter (plants or decaying wood and leaves) or possibly other invertebrates.
+They are an important part of the river or lake food chain.

 Trout are opportunists and will feed on anything edible that drops in the river – daddy long legs (crane flies), aphids, ants and other insects are an important source of food especially in rivers which are not very productive for river flies.
 Many of our more acidic upland rivers fall into this category.

 Trout will also feed on crayfish and on other small fish.
 Some trout will become very large and feed almost exclusively on other fish — these are called ‘piscivorous’ trout.
 Ferox trout are a very large form of trout that have an almost exclusively fishy diet in freshwater, often arctic charr.
 Sea trout will feed on fish such as sand eels in the marine environment and also grow large on this protein rich diet.